pjinsun37/travel-optimizer/README.md

 - Managing different types of activities (food, attractions, tours) within a given time frame.
 - ... while also minimizing unnecessary travel time between locations.

-There are travel planning tools out there, but tend to lack customized itinerary optimization that adapts to the traveler’s specific constraints.
+There are several travel planning tools out there, but they tend to lack **customized itinerary optimization** that adapts to the traveler’s specific constraints.

 # 💡 Solution